Another-Joy/Lead-Leadger/Sim/Rules/Game Rules.md

 A Vehicle can only move into a tile if the slots it would occupy (given its future direction) are free.
 In this case, for non-H vehicles, consider the slots it would occupy after turning after the movement (and if it didn't already used this move's turning)

-### Aircraft
-Aircraft must always move when activated, and follows the same rules as Vehicles, with the exception that it cannot move backwards and cannot only turn.
-Keep in mind that a lot of Aircraft Attack actions are influenced by how you move, not simply your final position.
-2 Aircraft units cannot occupy the same position at any time.
-If they would, destroy both colliding units

-### Hover
-Hover units have full freedom of movement

 ## Rolling

 ### Rolling Up